-I can tell a writer is new to novel writing when I encounter a mismatch between the size of the story (the word count) and the story arc filing it.
+I can tell a novelist is new to the craft when I encounter a mismatch between the size of the story (the word count) and the story arc filing it.

 If there’s not enough story arc, repetitions crop up, the pace slows, and the relationships among the characters blur instead of deepen.
 If there’s too much story arc, everything feels rushed.

 What do I mean by story arc?
 It’s what happens when the desires of the main characters meet events and set the action in motion.
 The story arc and the main character arcs intersect at all times, such that as the novel progresses the characters are seen to change and grow in response to events they themselves have shaped.